blisstia/UE1_Advanced-Programming-table-tennis/README.md

 As we said. yolov5 model regonise rarely the pingpong ball and we would like to train the yolo model to better recognize table tennis.
 However, We have encountered some difficulties with the original data of the training model.
 Hence, we assume that we can start part of the code with the labeled data, but it is not completed and is being continuously updated.

 '5_1_voc_lab.py' is to transfes xml data to txt for the labeled data,'5_2_train_test_spllit.py ' is to set training conditions.
 The problem here is still the manually marked file.
-Maybe lablimg(Software for manually identifying table tennis) is helpful here, however, due to the huge manual processing and marking work we've done it here temporarily
+Maybe lablimg(Software for manually identifying table tennis) is helpful here, however, due to the huge manual processing and marking work we've done it here temporarily.